luca-jt/Zlider/README.md

 ## Targets
 - Linux
-- Windows
+- Windows (minor problems)
 - MacOS (untested)

 This is made possible because the project already ships most external dependency files such that you don't have to get them yourself.
 There are also some custom modifications that are possible because of that.

 > [!Warning]
 > Support for MacOS in theory is there, but it's not tested at all.
+Windows might have some minor issues with PDF export and input events.
 Other targets might require some work, too.
 PR's are welcome.

 ## Planned Features
 - custom font ttf file loading support